STREGAsGate/GateEngine/README.md

 // Reused the same cache as above.
 No load required. let theSameGeometry = Geometry(path: "model.obj")
 ```
 A resource state lets you know when a resource is ready to be used.
 In many places the resource state check is handled automatically, like when rendering.
 The renderer will simply skip resources that aren't available.
 But in some situations you may need to check the resource state manually.
 ```swift
 if resource.state == .ready {
     // ready to be accessed
 }
 ```

-GateEngine tucks Error handling away because, a resource failing to load is usually a development error in games; it's not typically a runtime error.
+GateEngine tucks Error handling away because a resource failing to load is usually a development error in games; it's not typically a runtime error.
 As such, writing do-try-catch for every resource would become tedious.
-GateEngine places errors in the resource state which allows you to simply code the game as if the resource a value type.
+GateEngine places errors in the resource state which allows you to code the game as if the resource is a value type.

-But if you would like to design a fail-able resource handling you can do so by checking for the error.
+But if you would like to design fail-able resource handling, you can do so by checking for the error in the state.
 ```swift
 if case .failed(let error) = resource.state {
     // This error was already output as a warning